Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Overview summary of results

 whenever the sum of $L_i/\lambda \in \mathbb{Z}_+$ is even.
 Here $q = e^{-\lambda}$ is the double-scaling parameter of the underlying DSSYK model, $(q)_{\infty} = \prod_{k \ge 1} (1-q^k)$, and $V^{\textup{WP}}_{g,n}$ are the Weil--Petersson volumes of the moduli space of Riemann surfaces. \end{introthm}

 This is the precise sense in which the DSSYK matrix integral correlators furnish a discrete, $q$-analog of the Weil--Petersson volumes.
-For more details on the DSSYK matrix model, see \cref{sec:DSSYK:rec}; for the definition of the Weil--Petersson volumes and their expression as integrals over $\Mbar_{g,n}$, see \cref{sec:volumes}.
+For the definition of the Weil--Petersson volumes and their expression as integrals over $\Mbar_{g,n}$, see \cref{sec:volumes}; For more details on the DSSYK matrix model, see \cref{sec:DSSYK:rec}.

 Our recursion relation is particularly suited to this combined limit.
 While the spectral curve of the DSSYK matrix integral is relatively complicated, being expressed in terms of a Jacobi theta function, the building-block function of the recursion kernel for the DSSYK model takes a remarkably simple form: